 3. When time is continuous

-In some repeated measures studies, each repeat occurs under a different experimental condition, so there is a qualitative difference among the repeats.
+In some repeated measures studies, each repeat occurs under a different experimental condition.
+There is a qualitative difference among the repeats.
 No problem here.

-In others, the amount of time that has passed between repeats is important (or equivalently, the amount of space if the repeats are say, along a transect).
-In other words, you want to treat the within-subjects effect of time as a continuous variable.
+In others, the amount of time that has passed between repeats is important.
+(Or equivalently, the amount of space if the repeats are say, along a transect).
+In other words, you want to treat the within-subjects effect of time as a continuous, quantitative variable.

 This is theoretically valid and reasonable, but repeated measures ANOVA can only account for categorical repeats.